nebiros/barrel/README.md

 Barrel is an android app build on top of [titanium mobile framework](http://www.appcelerator.com/products/titanium-mobile-application-development/), it shows [kactoos](http://www.kactoos.com) API capabilities.
-You can search products and receive notifications for each product that you add to the database, you can remove those products added too.
+You can search products and receive notifications for each product that you add to the database, you can remove those products too.
+Barrel is a titanium sandbox, to learn and play with the titanium API.

 Install
 =======